What is the solution for Saving and Empowering African Kids Lives. Empowering Women.

 We have a (very) strong presence on the ground based on trust on what we have done over a twenty year+ history.
 We believe in a holistic approach to solving issues that is flexible and changeable to the best and latest trends.

-The problem in our region was, in 2006-7, kids were going to East Africa’s 2nd largest General public hospital where beds were at a 150+% occupancy.
+The problem in our region was, in 2006-7, kids were going to East Africa’s 2nd largest General public hospital where beds were at a constant 150+% occupancy.
 With dire congestion choices were being made; the priority was to give the caregiver of the family preferred treatment.
 Kids came in last.
 We found Mothers were stopping taking children to the hospital (“Why, after three days we go home with our child untreated?”).
+We asked Doctors who stated that they should not be blamed, “If an adult dies then you have ten kids on the streets tomorrow.”

 Are we finished?
 No. Now we enter phase two, working on a swifter turnover of patients.
 Better equipment.
 Improved services.
 Teaching prevention, offering screenings.
 Reaching kids in an earlier stage of their illness.
 Motivating Docs/Nurses to raise the bar.
 Constructing ancillary buildings.
 Opening a Music Therapy House.
 Initiating a child education unit in the grounds… and more.